yilunc/sp16-hw2/README.md

 Per usual, Google is also your best friend (it's probably alot smarter than us).

-This is due at the beginning of the next class.

 ## To start:
 To start everything off, fork this repository - there should be a fork button on the top right corner of the repo.
 Fork the repository to your own!